-CollaNote supports true dark mode (it can switch your user interface and pages).
-It is one of the few note-taking apps that do.
+- Dark Mode: CollaNote supports true dark mode (it can switch your user interface and pages).
+It is one of the few note-taking apps that do so.

 Rooms are public collaboration notebooks for trying out the collaboration feature if you have no one to try it out with.
 You can’t create your own rooms just yet.